ENG7006/ENG7006.github.io/_posts/2015-01-14-blogging-with-jekyll.md

 ---
 title: Blogging with Jekyll
 layout: post
-category: announcements, tech, jekyll, how-to
+categories: announcements tech jekyll how-to
 ---
 This semester, we'll be blogging with Jekyll, a hacker-ish blogging platform.
 This is explicitly designed to get you "close to the metal," using our coding tools for blogging, too: GitHub and Atom.